chef/chef-web-docs/chef_master/source/knife.rst

 .. tag knife_summary

-knife is a command-line tool that provides an interface between a local chef-repo and the Chef server. knife helps users to manage:
+knife is a command-line tool that provides an interface between a local chef-repo and the Chef Infra Server. knife helps users to manage:

 * Nodes
 * Cookbooks and recipes
 * Roles, Environments, and Data Bags
 * Resources within various cloud environments
-* The installation of the chef-client onto nodes
+* The installation of the Chef Infra Client onto nodes
-* Searching of indexed data on the Chef server
+* Searching of indexed data on the Chef Infra Server

 .. end_tag